hackdapp/knowledge/README.md

 ## Contributing

 If you found a mistake anywhere in this wiki, I would appreciate your help.
 You can quickly find any entry you wish to edit by [searching for the topic](https://github.com/hackdapp/knowledge/find/master) and adding your changes with a PR.
-GitBook also provides ability to open a GitHub page for any entry in this wiki.

 I also appreciate any [ideas you have](https://github.com/hackdapp/knowledge/issues/new) on how I can improve this wiki.